Ambassador Herzog: Israel reached this moment dismantling Iranian axis with US support

 (photo credit: EMBASSY OF ISRAEL)

-At perhaps the most divisive and uncertain moment between the Biden administration and Netanyahu's government a year into Israel's multi-front war, Israeli Ambassador to the United States, Michael Herzog, offered public praise for the United States's wartime support.
+NEW YORK – At perhaps the most divisive and uncertain moment between the Biden administration and Prime Minister Benjamin Netanyahu’s government, and a year into Israel’s multifront war, Israeli Ambassador to the United States Michael Herzog offered public praise for the United State’s wartime support.

-Herzog spoke on Monday morning during the American Jewish Committee's October 7 Memorial Commemoration in Washington, D.C., beginning his remarks by speaking about the "geopolitical and human stories of this war."
+Herzog spoke on Monday morning during the American Jewish Committee’s (AJC) October 7 memorial commemoration in Washington, DC, beginning his remarks by speaking about the “geopolitical and human stories of this war.”

-He explained why, since October 7, Israelis have said this war is "existential" and not another round of hostilities.
+He explained why, since October 7, Israelis have said that this war did not simply represent another round of hostilities, but was rather an “existential” battle.

-"This is existential because what happened on October 7, and in the aftermath of October 7, is that we, the State of Israel, were hit hard to the point of bleeding, and our enemies, all our enemies in the region and globally, smelled the blood, sensed weakness and vulnerability and rose to hit us," Herzog said.
-"And their appetite to destroy us was fed by the October 7 massacre.
-This explains how we found ourselves fighting not only Hamas in Gaza but the whole Iranian axis."
+“This is existential because what happened on October 7, and in the aftermath of October 7, is that we, the State of Israel, were hit hard to the point of bleeding, and our enemies, all our enemies in the region and globally, smelled the blood, sensed the weakness and vulnerability and rose to hit us,” Herzog said.

-This explains Iran's direct massive missile strikes on Israel, according to Herzog, as Iran would "never contemplate such an attack were it not for October 7 and its perception that Israel is weak and vulnerable and that they can get away with it."
+This explained Iran’s direct, massive missile strikes on Israel, according to Herzog, as Iran would “never contemplate such an attack were it not for October 7 and its perception that Israel was weak and vulnerable and that they can get away with it.”

 Israeli Ambassador to U.S. Michael Herzog takes part in the commemoration of the 80th anniversary of the Warsaw Ghetto Uprising, at the Nozyk Synagogue in Warsaw, Poland, April 19, 2023. (credit: REUTERS/ALEKSANDRA SZMIGIEL)